 As discussed in our tutorials, there are many traffic generation and automation plugins, tools, and services you can use.
 This is one of the reasons why WordPress is such a powerful business marketing platform.

 In addition to instantly notifying social media accounts like Facebook, Twitter, LinkedIn, etc. when new content is published on your site, you can also set up your WordPress site to automatically post links to your content on many other social networks and social bookmarking sites using plugins like Social Link Machine …

-(Social Link Machine – syndicate content automatically to dozens of authority platforms)
+(Social Link Machine – syndicate content to dozens of traffic-generating platforms)

 To learn more about additional traffic generation plugins and automation tools, see the tutorial below:

 How To Kickstart Traffic To Your WordPress Website Or Blog

 Once you have set up and configured all of the above plugins and services, the next step is to kickstart the process of generating ongoing traffic to your site.

 You could just start publishing content to your site.
 If you want to supercharge and speed up the process, however, here are some additional steps we recommend you take:

 - Rapid Site Indexing